 Track how your team is doing with its projects.
 Team measurement reports include:

-Cycle Time chart
+Cycle/Lead Time chart

 This chart displays the average number of days it takes work to flow through your process to acceptance for each week, and a metrics summary (in days) over the past 12 months.